-However, based on other mentions in historic texts, experts believe the dogs were first brought to the pass's hospice between 1660 and 1670.
+However, based on other mentions in historic texts, experts believe the dogs were first brought to the pass’ hospice between 1660 and 1670.
 The canines were originally used there for guarding and companionship—after all, the grounds could be very lonely in the winter months.

 Eventually, the monks inhabiting the hospice discovered that the Saint Bernards had all the makings of an ideal rescue dog: They were great at clearing paths, could predict incoming avalanches, and, thanks to their excellent sense of smell, could detect a body buried under 20 feet of snow.
 (And once they located someone trapped under a snow heap, they could use their huge paws to dig them out.)
 In the three centuries that the hospice used the helpful dogs, it’s estimated that they saved upwards of 2000 people.
 Trains and airplanes have lessened the need for rescue dogs, but monks continue to raise them to this day out of tradition.

-As legend has it, Barry the Saint Bernard was an amazing rescue dog that saved somewhere between 45 and 100 people.
-Barry's most impressive rescue involved finding a dying 12-year-old boy in the snow and carrying him to safety on his back.
+As legend has it, Barry the Saint Bernard was an amazing rescue dog who saved somewhere between 45 and 100 people.
+Barry’s most impressive rescue involved finding a dying 12-year-old boy in the snow and carrying him to safety on his back.
 Sadly, the courageous dog was supposedly killed by one of Napoleon’s soldiers, who mistook him for a wolf.
-The local hero's fur was used to create a statue—complete with the iconic barrel collar—which is currently on display at the Bern Natural History Museum.
+The local hero’s fur was used to create a statue—complete with the iconic barrel collar—that is currently on display at the Bern Natural History Museum.